4elta/recon/README.md

 * ISAKMP/IKE configuration (via the results from `icke`)

 If you need the analysis in a markup format other than Markdown, just [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)) the output of the analyzer to [`pandoc`](https://pandoc.org/) and you are good to go.
-Below is an example for a conversation to OOXML (i.e. the format used by Microsoft Word):
+Below is an example of a conversion to `docx`:

 ```text
 $ analyze [...] | pandoc --from=markdown --to=docx --output="/path/to/analysis.docx"